rstudio/learnr/README.md

     nycflights <- nycflights13::flights
     ```

-    ```{r exercise1, exercise=TRUE}
+    ```{r, exercise=TRUE}
     # Change the filter to select February rather than January
     filter(nycflights, month == 1)
     ```

-    ```{r exercise1, exercise=TRUE}
+    ```{r, exercise=TRUE}
     # Change the sort order to Ascending
     arrange(nycflights, desc(arr_delay))
     ```

 ### Evaluation

-By default, exercise code chunks are NOT pre-evaluated (i.e there is no initial output for them).
+By default, exercise code chunks are NOT pre-evaluated (i.e there is no initial output displayed for them).
 However, in some cases you may want to show initial exercise output (especially for exercises like the ones above where the user is asked to modify code rather than write new code from scratch).

 You can arrange for an exercise to be pre-evaluated (and it's output shown) using the `exercise.eval` chunk option.
 For example: